 What would persuade you to become a customer again?

-Did you replace Hotjar for another tool?
+Did you replace Hotjar with another tool?
 If so which one?

 What tools do you use on a weekly basis, or are critical to your business?